onerzafer/microfe-client/README.md

 To run the microfe locally you need to clone and run [micro-fe-registry](https://github.com/onerzafer/micro-fe-registry).
 The documentation for micro-fe-registry can be found under its own repository.

 ## Usage
-Currently there is no npm package provided and the usage is not recommended at this phase.
+Currently, there is no npm package provided and the usage is not recommended at this phase.
 Yet if you are willing to experiment by yourself clone both repositories.
 For micro-fe-registry part follow the instructions on its own repository.
 Then execute following commands
 ```bash
 npm install
 npm start
 ```
-This command will open your prowser on http://localhost:8080 and you will be able to see the page is running.
+This command will open your browser on http://localhost:8080 and you will be able to see the page is running.

 If you see just blank page be sure your micro-fe-registry installation is up and running.
 And if it is running already please check if the requested micro-apps are available on the registry folder with requested names.
 If you have still problems of running please open an issue I will be happy to help you.